MS in Food and Hospitality Systems

 Plan of Study

 The student and the major advisor, in consultation with the FHS M.S.
 Program Committee will prepare a plan of study (M1 form).
 The plan of study includes a list of the formal courses, readings, problems, research hours and seminars that the students will use to fulfill the requirements for the M.S. degree.
-The M1 form must be turned in to the FHS Graduate Program Coordinator by the end of the second semester of the student's graduate program for submission to the Graduate School.
+The M1 form must be turned in to the FHS Director of Graduate Studies (DGS) by the end of the second semester of the student's graduate program for submission to the Graduate School.

 Minimum Requirements